-At home, you can continue checking your cat’s ear to see if the inside of the pinna -- the part of the ear that projects out from the cat's head -- is pink and clear.
+At home, you can continue checking your cat’s ear to see if the inside of the ear flap is pink and clear.
 If ear drops have been prescribed, gently lift the ear flap and squeeze out the solution into the ear canal.
 Gently massage the base of the ear to help the medicine work its way into the ear canal.

 If your cat has chronic ear infections, the vet may prescribe a medication to help reduce the swelling of tissue in the ear canal.
 Sometimes, surgery is needed to remove swollen tissue that has narrowed or closed the ear canal.